tachiyomiorg/website/src/help/faq/README.md

 ### Browse

 #### Why can I not find a certain manga?
-Sometimes you can struggle to find a source that has the manga you are looking for.
+Sometimes you can struggle to find a source that has the manga you are looking to read.
 Here are some tips to help you find it:
 ::: guide Tips to find your manga
 1. Look up the manga on [Google](https://google.com/) or a manga database such as [MangaUpdates](https://www.mangaupdates.com/).
 1. See if the manga has any alternate spellings or other title variations.
 Try searching again in your sources with the alternate titles you found.